-At Stanfield Nursing Home, many of our residents are people living with Alzheimer’s or one of the other dementia’s we now know about.
+At Stanfield Nursing Home, many of our residents are people living with Alzheimer’s or one of the other dementias we now know about.
 As a result, we understand how important specialist dementia care homes are for those who are experiencing the disease.

-As one of Worcestershire’s leading dementia care homes, we have a team of highly trained dementia care specialists who provide the very best in specialist dementia care to help in the best ways possible.
+As one of Worcestershire’s leading dementia care homes, we have a team of highly trained dementia care specialists.
+This means we can provide the very best in specialist dementia care to help in the best ways possible.

-Enabling our residents to lead as independent lives as possible is one of our home’s core philosophy's.
+Enabling our residents to lead as independent lives as possible is part of our nursing home’s core philosophy.

-This is no different for our residents suffering from dementia.
-Our specialist dementia team are there to help them to attain this.
-They are also there to be there when extra support is needed.
+However, this is no different for our residents suffering from dementia.
+In fact, our specialist team are there to help them to attain this.
+They are also there to be there when extra support is necessary.

 Dementia care brings a unique set of challenges.
-Through a person-centered approach we provide an outstanding level of care for people experiencing the disease.
+But, through a person-centred approach, we provide outstanding levels of care for those experiencing the disease.

-To consistently deliver high quality specialist dementia care, our staff are highly trained and experienced.
-They are experts in supporting people experiencing dementia and providing appropriate care and understanding.
-A key in this area of care is our staff knowing each resident as a person, not someone they are employed to care for.
-The fact that we do not use agency staff is critical in continuously meeting the needs of those we care for with knowledge of the individual.
+In order to deliver high-quality specialist care, our staff have lots of training and experience.
+They are experts in supporting people with dementia and providing appropriate care and understanding.
+A key aspect in this area of care is knowing each resident as a person; not someone we employ people to care for.
+Therefore, the fact that we do not use agency staff is critical.

 Our first and foremost commitment in our approach to caring for our residents with dementia, is that we must take into consideration, and act on, what they want to achieve as individuals on a daily basis.

 We actively engage residents in the planning, developing and monitoring stages of their care.
-They are at the centre of the decision making process, along with their families.
-Doing so helps us to to make sure the dementia care we are providing them always meets their needs.
+They are at the centre of the decision-making process.
+Along with their families.
+As a result, we can make sure the dementia care we are providing them always meets their needs.

 Dementia can affect communication.
-Therefore, we always make sure that we are using appropriate communication methods so that people can continue to be a real partner in the decision making process.
+Therefore, we always make sure that we are using appropriate communication methods.
+By doing so, people can continue to be a real partner in the decision-making process.

 Music Therapy and Dementia

-We are proactive in keeping up to date with the latest in dementia care and are keen to understand new ways of helping people suffering from the disease.
+We are proactive in keeping up to date with the latest in dementia care.
+In fact, we are always keen to understand new ways of helping people suffering from the disease.
 Music Therapy is increasingly being used as a successful treatment for improving distressing symptoms associated with dementia.

-In 2012, we backed a pilot study into exploring the effects of Sound Therapy on dementia.
-This was inspired by one of our residents' daughters and was conducted in conjunction with the University of Worcester.
+In 2012, we backed a pilot study at the University of Worcester exploring the effects of Sound Therapy on dementia.
+One of our resident’s daughters inspired this venture.

-You can listen to an interview with Richard White, Stanfield Nursing Home’s owner, about music therapy and dementia here.
+You can listen to an interview with Richard White, Stanfield Nursing Home’s owner, about music therapy and dementia.
 It was broadcast on the Tony Fisher programme on BBC Hereford and Worcester on 6 March 2012.
-The interview may take a little time to download before starting.